chat bubble headphones

 • Been to a hospital, clinic, or GP surgery to have medical treatment diagnosed or advised within the last two years.
 This also applies to remote consultations, either on the phone or through an app.

-• Been told they have a terminal illness.
+• Been told they have a life-limiting illness.

 Examples of other pre-existing medical conditions we cover include: